 With 2024 only days away, I want to share 10 quick and easy diagnostic checks you can run for your website to make sure you web presence is well-positioned heading into 2024:

 1. Make sure your website passes Google's Mobile-Friendly test.
 You can test your website here: https://search.google.com/test/mobile-friendly

 2. Verify that your SSL has no mixed content errors (mixed content errors can hurt indexing): https://www.whynopadlock.com/

-3. Make sure that your Google Business Profile (formerly Google My Business) is filled out as completely as possible.
+3. Make sure that your Google Business Profile (formerly Google My Business) has accurate information and is filled out as completely as possible.

 5. Make SURE you have a working backup of your website.
 If you don't, stop reading this right now and go make a backup or ask your web developer for a copy :).
 If they refuse to give you a copy, find a new web developer (seriously - if your web developer won't give you a copy of your website then you need to find someone else to work with).

 6. Check that your website loads quickly on mobile and desktop devices.
 Use Google's PageSpeed Insights (yes, that's one word): https://pagespeed.web.dev/

 7. Please make sure your website password (if you have one and especially if you are using WordPress) is complex, and that your username is NOT admin.